zen-apps/columns-gpt/publish.md

 # Steps to Publish to PyPI

-This document outlines the steps to prepare and publish the geo-gpt package to PyPI.
+This document outlines the steps to prepare and publish the columns-gpt package to PyPI.

 ## Preparation